amshin98/drqv2/README.md

 # DrQ-v2: Improved Data-Augmented RL Agent

+The work done in this repository was part of a class project done with @Melinal23, @khanmzeeshan, and @patrickrperrine.

-This is an original PyTorch implementation of DrQ-v2 from
+This is a fork of the implementation of

 [[Mastering Visual Continuous Control: Improved Data-Augmented Reinforcement Learning]](https://arxiv.org/abs/2107.09645) by